OpenHAK/Docs/Update OpenHAK Firmware.md

 ![github/openhak](assets/new_release.png)

 ### If you have trouble, you can also email the zip file to yourself, and store it on your phone.
-The hardest part about this step is making sure that once you download the .zip you can find it.
+The hardest part about this step is making sure that once you download the .zip you can find it wherever the phone has saved it.

 ## Step Two
 ### Download the nRF Toolbox app from your favorite app store.
 A direct search for `nRF Toolbox` should bring it right to you.
 This app has the ability to connect to your OpenHAK and do all kinds of things, including Device Firmware Update (DFU).
 Once it downloads, open it up.
 On first launch, you'll get asked to let the app access stuff on your phone.
 Just say yes to that.
-The main screen of the app offers you some tools to choose from.
+Once you launch it, the main screen of the app offers you some tools to choose from.
 Choose DFU to continue this guide.

 ![DFU Tool](assets/DFUtool.png)

 ### Now it's time to go find the .zip file of our software release.
-The app will ask you what you're doing.
-Tell it that you're sending a 'Distribution packet (ZIP)', then press OK,
+First, the app will ask you what you're doing.
+Tell it that you're sending a 'Distribution packet (ZIP)', then press OK.

 ![DistPack](assets/DistPack.png)